PROGRAMS & APPLICATIONS

 Yes.
 If you have children who span both sets of age ranges (3-5 and 7-12), we encourage you to select both Family Residency weeks when filling out an application (or the one week that works with your schedule).
 During the final phase of the curation process, the SPACE team will make a decision about what week is most appropriate, in part, based on conversations with adult applicants and also the age ranges of other participating children.

-What kinds of artistic disciplines and projects are you able to support during Creative Residencies?
+What kinds of disciplines and projects are you able to support during Creative Residencies and Family Residencies?

-SPACE has a variety of working spaces that can accommodate a wide range of artistic disciplines including theatre arts, music, writing, dance and visual arts.
-That being said, we aren’t without limitations.
-For instance, we aren’t able to accommodate projects that require a sprung floor.
-If you would like to make sure your project is something SPACE would be able to support, please email us prior to applying at firstname.lastname@example.org.
+SPACE has a variety of work spaces that can accommodate a wide range of disciplines including activists, film, music, theatre arts, visual arts and writing.
+At this time, we are unable to support dancers and choreographers.
+If you would like to ensure that SPACE will be able to support your needs, please email us prior to applying at firstname.lastname@example.org.